dibbyorocks/OS-PROJECT/README.md

 implements the shortest job first scheduling policy, but checks the queue of the processes after the every process terminates and time taken for checking and arranging the process according to the shortest job is 2 time unit.
-Compute the waiting time, turnaround time and average waiting time and turnaround time of the processes.
+Compute the waiting time, turnaround time and average waiting time and average turnaround time of the processes.
 Also compute the total time taken by the processor to compute all the jobs

 -------------------------------------